Mexico’s World Cup Goal Against Germany Caused A Literal Earthquake

 Of course, man-made earthquakes have been a thing for as long as we’ve been using explosives to mine, conduct warfare, and so on.
 In fact, they happen all the time in places where the mining process known as hydraulic fracturing, or “fracking,” occurs, says Forbes.

 Meanwhile, this is not the first time that celebrating sports fans have reacted with such enthusiasm that seismographs picked it up.
 Back in 2011, a geologist convinced the right people to allow him to put the earthquake-detecting machines in Seattle’s CenturyLink Field to measure if stomping fans could cause the machines to register.
-Sure enough, When Marshawn Lynch scored on a 67-yard touchdown run in the NFC wildcard game against the Saints, the machines did, in fact, pick up the ruckus from the fans.
+Sure enough, when Marshawn Lynch scored on a 67-yard touchdown run in the NFC wildcard game against the Saints, the machines did, in fact, pick up the ruckus from the fans.
 The event is now known in seismology circles as the “Beast Quake,” according to Yahoo Sports.